Improve Care Coordination and Health Outcomes with Smart Mobility

 Reducing Manual Processes

 Consider home health care as an example.
 Historically, clinicians bring a pen and paper with them, provide necessary services, capture signatures onsite, bring paperwork and notes back to the office, and then enter all that information into a computer.
-Clinicians can replace this manual process with one device that’s always connected and works in any location to access medical information, obtain signatures, prescribe medication, and capture notes.
+Clinicians can replace this manual process with one device that’s always connected and works in any location.

 Instead of juggling paperwork, charts, hard-copy prescriptions, and medical device ordering and fulfillment forms, smart mobility solutions digitize these processes.
 They also bring organization and accessibility to the heaps of medical data that exist in different formats and platforms.